ripleyXLR8/kodi-fenlight-alexa-skill/README.md

 1.  **Wake-on-LAN:** Sends a magic packet to wake the network interface.
 2.  **ADB Wake:** Sends standard Android `WAKEUP` key events via ADB.
 3.  **ADB Start:** Forces the Kodi activity to launch if it's not already in the foreground.

+## 🤖 Vibe Coding & Credits

+**This project is a pure "Vibe Coding" experiment.**

+It was entirely architected, debugged, and refined through a continuous natural language dialogue with **Google Gemini**.
+No manual coding was performed; the human acted as the conductor, and the AI as the expert developer.